JuanPautasso/jp-info/_pages/about.md

 - Awarded a scholarship by the Tarpuy Foundation for academic excellence during my undergraduate studies.
 - Received a scholarship from the Carolina Foundation in 2018 to pursue a master’s degree in Spain, recognizing academic excellence.
-- Honored with the FONSOFT award for my thesis in biomedical engineering.
+- Honored with the FONSOFT (Trust Fund for the Promotion of the Software Industry) award for my thesis in biomedical engineering.

 ---